MattDodsonEnglish/docs/readme.md

 #### Add New Sidebar Widget

-Suppose you want to add a new widget to the sidebar.
-Use the following code as a skeleton for the widget.
+If you want to add a new widget to the sidebar, use the following code as a skeleton for the widget.

 To add it to the sidebar, copy and paste it in the `/partials/sidebar.hbs` theme file before line *9*.